capnrefsmmat/regressinator/README.md

 -   Simulate response variables that are function of the predictor variables plus error, or are drawn from a distribution related to the predictors
+-   Given a model, simulate from the population sampling distribution of that model’s estimates
 -   Given a model fit to simulated data, generate new simulated data based on the model fit
 -   Facilitate lineup plots comparing diagnostics on the fitted model to